Browns, Wicket Finding Success with Facial Recognition

 “Masks are a problem,” said Wicket VP/Venue Partnerships Jeff Josephson, but they can still get a reliable identity based on the parts of the face still exposed.
 “There’s no exception to the rules requiring a mask, and we had to be able to operate in those confines.”

 The Browns already use Wicket for access control at team HQ, and will also implement it for back-of-the-house access at the stadium.
 They also envision using it for line optimization once crowds return in full, Covert said.
 For fans that opt in, “this will be for fan experience only,” he said.

 Ready to get started?

-To learn more about our offerings, visit our website.
+To learn more about our sports and entertainment solutions, click below.